curefit/react-crux/README.md

   "createModal": true
 }

-// Props for this CustomEditComponent is currentModal, additionalModels, parentModel, field, handleChange
+// Props for this CustomEditComponent is currentModal, additionalModels, parentModel, addtionalProps, field, handleChange

 export class CustomEditComponent extends React.Component<any, any> {